 Code language: C++ (cpp)

-To get the size of a structure, you cannot just simply add up the size of its fields.
-Instead, you use the sizeof()
+To get the size of a structure, you cannot simply add up its fields’ size.
+Instead, you use the an sizeof()

 operator like the following example: